-This Training Bulletin provides guidance on the procedures for addressing disturbances at City meetings.
+This memorandum provides some guidance on the procedures for addressing disturbances at City meetings.
 Although the procedures set forth in this memorandum might be implemented only rarely, it is important to have some Rules in place should they be required.